-Born of the wisdom gleaned from her own grieving process and facilitating children at The Dougy Center, Ms. Livingstone has designed and led transformational workshops for over thirteen years.
+Born of the wisdom gleaned from her own grieving process and facilitating children at The Dougy Center, Ms. Livingstone has designed and led inspirational workshops over the past fifteen years.
 These gatherings bring art as a healing and spiritual practice together with earth-based wisdom.
 Amy is a certified Spiritual Director from Urban Spirituality Center, a practitioner of non-violent communication, and studied shamanism with teachers both locally and in Peru.
 She has been invited to speak by local communities about her art and grief journey and has presented at the American Academy of Religion (PNW Chapter) conference around the interrelationship between art, religion/spirituality, and the ecological crisis.

 Holding undergraduate degrees in both fine art and advertising communications, Amy was awarded her Masters degree in Interdisciplinary Studies with a concentration in Spiritual Traditions and Ethics from Marylhurst University in 2007.
 Her thesis A Psychotheological Approach to the Four Paths of Creation Spirituality explores the ecological crisis within a psycho-spiritual framework.

 Photo: Erin Berk Photography